wenbo624/CSCI335Homework-avltree/README.txt

 make clean

-You delete all .o files and executables.
+You can delete all .o files and executables.

 --Note that file avl_tree_modified.h is not provided.